 We monitor the outcomes of our support on an ongoing basis.
 As we have a very low percentage of children entitled to FSM, publishing data on individual pupils would mean that children were identifiable, however, we thoroughly track all children’s learning internally and all PPG pupils made excellent progress.

 As governor with responsibility for children in receipt of pupil premium funding, I have received a full briefing from the head teacher regarding the plans in place to support these children and how to develop their language, their reading, and their social and emotional learning.
 As the percentage of children in receipt of pupil premium is very low, it is inappropriate (for data protection reasons) to comment in detail on outcomes.
-However, it is fair to say that each child at TPPS in receipt of pupil premium has a clear teaching plan taking into account their specific needs to help ensure that they are on track to achieve similar levels of educational attainment as those children who are not eligible for the funding.
-As a cohort, thanks to their own individual efforts, combined with the initiatives put in place as a result of pupil premium funding and the support of teachers and support staff, all pupil premium children (academic year 2015/2016) achieved fantastic results and should be extremely proud of their achievements.
+However, it is fair to say that each child at TPPS in receipt of pupil premium has a clear teaching plan, taking into account their specific needs, to help ensure that they make good progress and any gaps in achieving the national expectation are reduced as much as possible.